 History

 At Kew Woods, we are dedicated to developing children’s curiosity and knowledge of the past through teaching an appreciation of history and how it continues to shape our world.
 At Kew Woods, we firmly believe that there is more to history than simply knowing times and dates!
-As historians, within each period we study, we conduct an investigation that aims to develop historical skills of questioning, enquiring, observing and interpreting, organising and communicating findings, drawing conclusions and identifying cause and effect.
+As historians, within each period we study, we conduct an historical investigation that aims to develop historical skills of questioning, enquiring, observing and interpreting, organising and communicating findings, drawing conclusions and identifying cause and effect.

 We begin our historical journey into the past in EYFS learning about the history of us, engaging with our own life experiences and that of our close relatives.
 Throughout Key Stage 1, we develop our understanding of the history of the world through changes within living memory, learning about significant individuals and events from the past that have contributed to national and international achievements.
 Throughout Key Stage 2, we develop our understanding that history is the science of locating historical events in time as we begin our journey with how Britain changed from the Stone Age to the Viking and Anglo-Saxon struggle for the Kingdom of England.
-We continue to secure and extend children’s chronological knowledge and their understanding of British, local and world history as we learn about the societies of Ancient Civilisations with an in-depth study into the lives of the Ancient Egyptians, Greeks and the Maya.
+We continue to secure and extend children’s chronological knowledge and their understanding of British, local and world history as we learn about the societies of Ancient Civilisations with an in-depth study into the lives of the Ancient Egyptians and the Greeks